WebAssembly/tool-conventions/DynamicLinking.md

  * The module can import `env.memory` for memory that is shared with the outside.
 If it does so, it should import `env.memoryBase`, an `i32`, in which the loader will provide the start of the region in memory which has been reserved for this module, as described earlier.
  * The module can import `env.table` for a table that is shared with the outside.
 If it does so, it should import `env.tableBase`, an `i32`, in which the loader will provide the start of the region in the table which has been reserved for this module, as described earlier.
  * The module can export a function called `__post_instantiate`.
 If it is so exported, the loader will call it after the module is instantiated, at a time when it is ready to be used.
-(Note: the WebAssembly `start` method is not sufficient in all cases due to reentrancy issues, i.e., the `start` method is called as the module is being instantiated, before it returns its exports, so the outside cannot yet call into the module.)
+(Note: the WebAssembly `start` function is not sufficient in all cases due to reentrancy issues, i.e., the `start` function is called as the module is being instantiated, before it returns its exports, so the outside cannot yet call into the module.)
- * While exported functions are straightforward, exported globals - i.e., exported addresses of locations in memory - are done *before* relocation.
-This is necessary since the module cannot add `memoryBase` before it exports them.
-The loader, which knows `memoryBase`, adds it to those exports before they are used.
+ * While exported functions are straightforward, exported globals - i.e., exported addresses of locations in memory - are exported *before* the loaded module can apply any relocation, since the module cannot add `memoryBase` before it exports them.
+Thus, the exported address is before relocation; the loader, which knows `memoryBase`, can then calculate the proper relocated and final address of those globals.

 ## Implementation Status